⚡ Override 2026–27 · Game Analysis

 What You ObserveWhat It MeansAdapt By

-Opponent consistently wins autonomous Your auto bonus is at risk every match Run AWP tasks during auton even if you lose the bonus — get the Win Point
+Opponent consistently wins autonomous Your 12-pt bonus is at risk every match Run AWP tasks during auton even if you lose the bonus — get the Win Point.
+Score 7+ alliance pins distributed across 3 goals.

-Opponent robot is slow on one side of the field Mechanical or code limitation Start on that side — score fast before they arrive
+Opponent robot is slow on one side of the field Mechanical or code limitation Start on that side — capture toggle and score yellow before they arrive

-Matches are being decided by 5–10 points This is a high-margin-sensitivity tournament Every decision needs justification — parking, AWP, zone control all matter more
+Matches are being decided by 5–15 points High-margin-sensitivity tournament Every decision needs justification — auton, AWP, toggle capture sequence, endgame commitment all matter more

 ⚙ STEM HighlightScience: Observation, Inference & Hypothesis Testing

 In-tournament game reading is applied scientific observation.
-You observe (opponent always contests the left goal), infer (that goal may have a control zone bonus advantage), form a hypothesis (scoring there first will yield more total points than the right goal), then test it in your next match.
+You observe (opponent always captures the toggle in Q1), infer (Q1 has favorable goal placement for their robot architecture), form a hypothesis (scoring in Q1 first will deny them their primary lane), then test it in your next match.
 This is the scientific method running in real-time.
 Every match is an experiment and every data point updates your model of the competition.

-🎤 Interview line: “During tournaments, our strategist watches every match as a structured observation session — recording auton results, zone control patterns, and cycle times.
+🎤 Interview line: “During tournaments, our strategist watches every match as a structured observation session — recording auton results, toggle capture sequences, endgame commitment patterns, and cycle times.
 We use that data to update our strategy between matches, the same way scientists update their model when new data comes in.”

-You watch three matches and notice the team you’re about to face never uses their match loads.
-What’s the strategic implication?
+You watch three matches and notice the team you're about to face never sends a robot to midfield at 0:00 — both robots stay in their alliance zone scoring pins.
+What's the strategic implication?

-No implication — match loads are optional and their strategy might be working fine without them
+No implication — their pin-volume strategy might be working fine

-You should also avoid match loads to keep things even
+You should also stay back to keep things even

 // Section 06